-To accompany the MAV-GUI on the Kahuna Maverik control surface, a Touch Screen Graphical User Interface; known as the "Soft MLC GUI" (Not supplied.
-Customer purchase) is used to display menus that setup, configure and control the production switcher system.
+To accompany the MAV-GUI on the Kahuna Maverik control surface, a Touch Screen Graphical User Interface (Not supplied.
+Customer purchase), is used to display menus that setup, configure and control the production switcher system.

 Please refer to the Kahuna Maverik User Manual when operating the MAV-GUI and the Kahuna Maverik control surface (Kahuna Maverik User Manual Doc 1 of 2).

-Touch Screen Soft MLC GUI
+Touch Screen GUI